-Access Key: enter the ID of the key that you received when generating the static key.
+Access Key: Enter the ID of the key that you received when generating the static key.

-Secret Key: enter the secret key that you received when generating the static key.
+Secret Key: Enter the secret key that you received when generating the static key.

-Default Region: enter
+Default Region: Enter

-us-east-1region.
+ru-central1region when accessing Object Storage.
 A different value of the region may lead to an authorization error.

-S3 Endpoint: enter
+S3 Endpoint: Enter

-DNS-style bucket+hostname:port template for accessing a bucket: enter
+DNS-style bucket+hostname:port template for accessing a bucket: Enter

 Success.
 Your access key and secret key worked fine :-).